 - ITR-3 must be filed if the turnover of the business mentioned above exceeds Rs 2 crores.

 Important Points to be noted:

-- The incentive of 6% to be deemed to be profit is only given to businesses not to professionals.
+- The incentive of 6% to be deemed to be profitable is only given to businesses, not to professionals.

-- This scheme can only be opted by the businesses having turnover less than Rs.2 crore.
+- This scheme can only be opted for by businesses having the turnover of less than Rs.2 crore.

-- The business is required to comply with the Advance tax provisions but the business is required to pay 100% if the tax by 15th This is also done to reduce the burden of compliances.
+- The business is required to comply with the Advance tax provisions but the business is required to pay 100% of the tax by the 15th This is also done to reduce the burden of compliances.

-- If the taxpayer has more than 1 business, then the aggregate turnover of all the business should be considered.
+- If the taxpayer has more than 1 business, then the aggregate turnover of all the businesses should be considered.

-- The taxpayer can avail the deduction under section 80C- 80U from the presumptive income.
+- The taxpayer can avail of the deduction under section 80C- 80U from the presumptive income.